How To Read Tarot Cards for Beginners

 Some tarot spreads are super elaborate and dive deep into the history, fears, hopes, dreams, and outside factors of a situation.
 This can be very intimidating to beginners.
 But not to worry!
 A full 10+ card spread isn’t necessary to gain the clarity you’re seeking.
 Since this is a beginner’s guide, we’ll start with three easy spreads that cover all bases:

-- 2 card spread – Two cards spreads are great for ‘this or that’ questions.
+2-card spreads spreads are great for ‘this or that’ questions.
 So if you’re trying to make a decision, ask how the energy is around your first choice, and pull a card.
-Repeat for your second option, and compare results.
+Then repeat for your second option, and compare results.

 Every deck comes with a guidebook, and I can tell you the one that comes with Angel Tarot is exceptional.
 Here’s how to interpret your cards: